AliRezaJoodi/AliRezaJoodi.github.io/ProjectNotes/DirgodazAmol_InductionHeating_30KW_Model1.md

-## Induction Furnace, 30KW, Model 1
+## Induction Heating, 30KW, Model 1
 Note: It was a prototype.
 Note: In this project, we did not design a new board.
 We remade all boards of the 50 KW induction furnace for for this model.